CDRT/docs/su/su_dg.md

    3. On the next screen, select the check box next to the applicable updates to be downloaded.
 The results can be filtered using the filters available above the list of updates.

-?>Note: If you want to select all the update packages found, simply select the **Select all** check box.
+?>If you want to select all the update packages found, simply select the **Select all** check box.

 <div style="text-align:center;padding-bottom:40px;padding-top:40px">